bitzhuwei/CSharpGL/Infrastructure/RendererGenerator/readme.md

     Polygon = OpenGL.GL_POLYGON,
 }
 ```
-## VertexProperty
+## VertexAttribute
-A VertexProperty is an array that describes model's position, color, normal or any other stuff you need.
+A VertexAttribute is an array that describes model's position, color, normal or any other stuff you need.
-There could be more than 1 VertexProperty element in `RendererGenerator`'s sub-node.
+There could be more than 1 VertexAttribute element in `RendererGenerator`'s sub-node.
 ### NameInShader
 NameInShader is the variable's name in GLSL vertex shader.
 ```